Aringka84/asic-data-collection/README.md

 Project Overview

-Designed to fetch representative data from the ASIC (Australian Securities and Investments Commission) API, process that data, and store it in either Google Sheets or a CSV file.
+Designed to fetch representative data from the ASIC (Australian Securities and Investments Commission) API, process that data, and store it in either Google Sheets or a CSV file or both.
 The configuration for the API, request behavior, and output options are defined in a separate configuration file.

-Setup:

-#Install Node.js
+##Setup- Install Node.js

 ## Prerequisites